camilogarciabotero/PHASTER-DataProcessing-Scripts/README.md

 | Bacillus anthracis Rock3-42               | CM000732.1     |                      49 |
 | Bacillus subtilis subsp. stercoris D7XPN1 | JHCA01000001.1 |                      36 |

 ## Fig S1.
-Generating the dataset of the intact prophages in each bacterial species.
+Generating the dataset of the intact prophages in each bacterial species and vizualizing on a bubble-plot.

 ``` r
 intact_phages <- df %>%